abelardoacm/ssDNA_viral_pangenomics/README.md

 #### **Raw Database**

-This folder contains 1717 genomes .gb files from the so defined global database.
+This folder contains 1717 genomes .gb files from 15 families queries.

 NCBI refseq queries were performed with booleans as follows: